yashm07/tensorflow-course/README.md

 # Tensorflow Course

-Some course notes from the "Complete Tensorflow 2 and Keras Deep Learning Bootcamp" by Jose Portilla.
+Some course notes from "Complete Tensorflow 2 and Keras Deep Learning Bootcamp" by Jose Portilla.